nix-community/nix-github-actions/README.md

 - Flexible

-Nix-github-actions is not an action in itself but a series of templates to build your own CI.
+Nix-github-actions is not an action in itself but a series of templates and a Nix library to build your own CI.

 - Parallel job execution